abdibrokhim/ascon-stm32-asm-opt/final-report/FINAL_REPORT.md

 Interestingly, our assembly implementation is actually slower than the C version.
 This is likely because the compiler is able to produce highly optimized code with -O3 for the C version.
 Let's improve our assembly implementation. (refer to Methods section for more details)

 > Full code implementation?
-Refer to Appendix X
+Refer to Appendix A, B and E

 ### Baseline Implementation of ASCON-AEAD128